 Seminal studies by \citet{ImbensandAngrist1994}, \citet{AngristandImbens1995}, and \citet{Angristetal1996JASA} establish the now well-known local average treatment effect (LATE) interpretation of an estimand from an instrumental variable regression.
 In the canonical setting with a binary instrument and binary treatment, the LATE is the average treatment effect for individuals who comply with treatment assignment (i.e., compliers).
 Unsurprisingly, methodological interest in describing compliers followed (\citealt{ImbensandRubin1997}; \citealt{Abadie2003}), and estimation of complier characteristics, popularized by \citet{AngristandPischke2009}, is now widely implemented in empirical studies.\footnote{Recent examples include \citet{Borghansetal2014AEJPo}, \citet{Dahletal2014QJE}, \citet{Dobbieetal2018AER}, \citet{FinkNoto2019}, \citet{OussStevenson2021}, and \citet{AganetalforthcomingQJE}.} Describing the characteristics of compliers provides a direct answer to the question: who are induced to take up treatment when eligible?
 The exercise is informative of the external validity of the identified treatment effect.
 As \citet{AngristandPischke2009} note: ``if the compliant subpopulation is similar to other populations of interest, the case for extrapolating estimated causal effects to these other populations is stronger."

 In this paper, we extend the complier literature and devise tools to provide a direct answer to a different but related question: who benefit from gaining treatment eligibility?
 This population consists of those whose treatment take-up responds positively to treatment eligibility \textit{and} whose outcome improves following treatment take-up.
 In other words, it is the subset of compliers for whom treatment improves the outcome.
-We term this subpopulation ``supercompliers''.
+We term this subpopulation ``supercompliers.''

 Supercompliers are a key building block of a LATE.
 Under a set of testable assumptions and given a binary outcome, we show that the supercomplier population share is the intent-to-treat effect.
-And since the LATE is the ratio of the intent-to-treat and the first stage effects, it is equivalent to the supercomplier population share as a fraction of the complier population share.
+And since a LATE is the ratio of intent-to-treat and first stage effects, it is equivalent to the supercomplier population share as a fraction of the complier population share.
 Put simply, the prevalence of supercompliers drives the LATE as we know it.
 Therefore, learning about supercompliers can be even more informative than learning about the broader complier subpopulation.
 In the case where supercomplier characteristics differ from complier characteristics, it would be more effective to target treatment eligibility to an external population similar to the supercompliers.

 As with compliers, supercompliers cannot be directly observed.
 However, we show that their characteristics are identified with expressions analogous to those of complier characteristics.
 Furthermore, our identification result gives rise to estimators for supercomplier average and distributional characteristics that can be easily implemented with standard instrumental variable regressions.
-We also show that analogous complier characteristics estimators can be similarly implemented using instrumental variable regressions, which come with analytical standard errors.
-In contrast, previous studies that estimated complier characteristics either did not report standard errors or computed standard errors using bootstrap.
+Additionally, in our exploration of various estimators, we show that the plug-in complier characteristics estimators used in the literature can be equivalently implemented using simple instrumental variable regression.
+Finally, we provide results for the identification and estimation of characteristics for compliers whose outcomes are unaffected by treatment.